-Interesting facts about Swaziland?
+Interesting facts about Swaziland in 2023?

 - Swaziland is a small landlocked Southern African country almost completely surrounded by South Africa and bordered by Mozambique to the north;